wang-ps/mesh2sdf/README.md

 `mesh2sdf` is used in our paper
 [Dual Octree Graph Networks (SIGGRAPH 2022)](https://wang-ps.github.io/dualocnn) to generate the training data.
+Please cite our paper if you find the code useful for your research.

 ## Installation

 `mesh2sdf` depends on [pybind11](https://github.com/pybind/pybind11), and C++
 compilers are needed to build the code.
-Supported compliers are listed [here](https://github.com/pybind/pybind11#supported-compilers).
+Supported compilers are listed [here](https://github.com/pybind/pybind11#supported-compilers).

 - Install via the following command: